protontypes/protonpage/content/en/services/_index.md

 {{% /blocks/section %}}

 {{% blocks/section type="section" color="dark" %}}
-## Find support in the application of open technologies
+## Where can you find support in the application of open technologies?

  We stay in touch to multiple organisation and experts for the toolsets we advice to use.
 Our open source application engineers support you in all domains of technology integration.
 After identifying your requirements, we evaluate suitable technologies on which you can build.
 On the basis of exemplary implementations, we show you opportunities and challenges right from the start.